awbla/awbla-student-workflow/content/2-photography.md

 [What is shutter speed](https://www.youtube.com/watch?v=7R9ZTxoTOSk)

+### Key Settings

 Now that you've familiarized yourself with these concepts, keep in mind these settings for our purposes:

-We aim for an F/Stop around F/13.
-A few below might be okay depending on the depth of field needs.
+-We aim for an F/Stop around F/13 or F/11.

-Our ISO must be below 400, ideally at: 200, 250, or 320.
+-Our ISO must be below 400, ideally at: 200, 250, or 320.
 Do not go above 320 without consulting the digitization manager.

-Our shutter speed is usually 1/40 or 1/60.
+-Our shutter speed is usually 1/40 or 1/60.
 Anything slower than 1/40th is too slow and more light needs to be added, a lower f stop used, or a higher film speed.

+-The camera needs to be in remote operation mode to be able to be controlled by the Foldio app.

+-Shooting in Aperture priority mode is recommended.

+-Make sure to position the turntable with the zero degree mark facing the front of the shot.

+-Make sure to use the start and stop cards for each Level, as otherwise it is very confusing to sort the files later.

 --------------